n1snt/Jikan-Client/README.md

 ## Known Limitations

-- **Video Playback**: Trailers redirect to YouTube app/browser since ExoPlayer cannot directly play YouTube videos
+- **Video Playback**: Trailers redirect to YouTube app/browser for playback
 - **API Rate Limits**: Jikan API has rate limiting (3 requests/second)
 - **Image Caching**: Images are cached by Glide but not persisted across app restarts